 –but update the variation of tourist landscape that played for some time in the eastern seaboard of austere Maine, which calls attention to its attractions in a characteristically understated way, while taking the license plate as a pictorial surrogate of place:

 Does the shifting design of license plates offer a new way of mapping the United States, perhaps as important as the division between red and blue states in our electoral maps?
+Rarely do such plates suggest any consciousness of driving, despite the possibility of including important messages to drivers in states where many roadways are occupied by bicycle traffic that is non-automotive.

 The marked diminishment of the map’s presence in license plate appears a cultural rejection of the authority once possessed by a silhouetted map as an iconic signifier of place.
 The range of place-names found on license plates have long been counted by bored kids on interstates attempting to locate the full fifty for diversion, or as a pastime on those miles in back seats–even as the dynamic two-tone color-schemes, emblems or logos used to signify specific states have shifted with a new era of graphic design.
 Has the interest of the license plate as a designator of place declined?
 The enterprising folks who design puzzle-like games for kids at Melissa & Doug have tried to replicate the excitement of spotting license plates from rear-seat-windows on road trips–